robdodson/robdodson.github.com/source/_posts/2012-05-02-d3-js-and-octopress.markdown

 ### What is D3.js?

 D3 (formerly Protovis) is a library written by [Mike Bostock](http://bost.ocks.org/mike/) ([@mbostock](https://twitter.com/#!/mbostock)) which allows you to easily manipulate a DOM using data sets.
 While the implications of that statement are somewhat vague, D3 is generally used for doing data visualizations primarily in SVG.
-While it's not limited to working with SVG—it can work with regular DOM nodes as well like `p` and `div`—that's often the best tool to use if you're trying to draw a graph of some kind.
+D3 can also work with regular DOM nodes however SVG is often the best tool to use if you're trying to draw a graph of some kind.

-As a quick demo, here's an example graph which visualizes an `Array` of Fibonacci numbers: `[1, 1, 2, 3, 5, 8]`
+As a quick demo, here's a bar chart which visualizes an `Array` of Fibonacci numbers: `[1, 1, 2, 3, 5, 8]`

 <!-- D3.js Chart -->
 <div id='chart-1'></div>